prerakl123/EZ_PY/README.md

 The number of new Python files or simple text files or MarkDownfiles or the number of Consoles you open will be displayed as tab name.

+Menubar will be created as soon as a new file is created or opened.

 ### Shortcut key combinations
 If `Ctrl+O` is pressed while current focus is out of the tabs a new tab will be created with filename as tab name, otherwise if the focus is currently inside the editor the file may open in the same one (which is like a bug) but once you realize the pattern of things happening you may find it handy.